How Computer Vision Helps Improve your Retail Stores

 Privacy Implications of Computer Vision

-It’s also important to make a distinction between surveillance and analytics software because both can use computer vision technologies.
+It’s important to distinguish between surveillance and analytics software, as both use computer vision technology.

-Your typical computer vision-based analytics software has a different purpose.
-It’s used to count people or interpret the demographic makeup of a person looking at a screen.
-The data generated by this type of analytics software is anonymous and respects every individual’s right to privacy.
+On the other hand, computer vision-based analytics software has a different purpose.
+It counts people or analyzes the characteristics of people looking at a screen.
+The data generated by this type of analytics software is anonymous and respects everyone’s right to privacy.

 About Aquaji Computer Vision Software

-Software applications, such as Navori Labs’ Aquaji, combine Artificial Intelligence and Computer Vision to produce meaningful and actionable data in real time.
-Information is gathered from a network of digital cameras and analyzed by a supported endpoint device.
+Navori Labs’ Aquaji software combines Artificial Intelligence and Computer Vision to generate real-time, meaningful, and actionable data.
+The software utilizes a network of digital cameras to gather information, and a supported endpoint device analyzes the data.

-The information gathered by each endpoint is sent to a backend server that collects and organizes the data so it can be presented in a user-friendly way.
-Aquaji users can quickly access the data via the software’s secure dashboard.
-The user interface is easy to use so there is little training required.
-Users can start producing valuable reports in minutes.
+Each endpoint collects and sends the gathered information to a backend server responsible for organizing and presenting the data in a user-friendly manner.
+Aquaji users can easily access the data through the software’s secure dashboard.
+The user interface is designed to be intuitive, requiring minimal training.
+Users can quickly generate valuable reports within minutes.

-Aquaji supports many popular hardware devices, including Navori’s own StiX 5700, Windows PCs, or Philips Integrated Displays.
+Aquaji supports various popular hardware devices, including Navori’s own StiX 5700, Windows PCs, and Philips Integrated Displays.